 The Project On Government Oversight’s Congressional Oversight Fellowships provide extraordinary opportunities to learn about and contribute to the Congressional oversight process.
 The program is primarily for the educational benefit of the fellow, rather than being primarily in the interest of the Committee or POGO.
-The fellow must comply with all laws, rules, and standards of conduct applicable to the Senate or House and conduct themselves in a manner that reflects creditably on the Chamber.
-The committee will monitor the fellow’s assigned duties to ensure there is not any direct or indirect benefit to POGO.
+Fellows must comply with all laws, rules, and standards of conduct applicable to the Senate or House and conduct themselves in a manner that reflects creditably on the Chamber in which they serve.
+Each committee will monitor their fellow’s assigned duties to ensure there is non direct or indirect benefit to POGO.

 This program will comply with all Senate and House Rules and disclosure requirements, and POGO will be completely transparent in its sponsorship.
-Fellows will avoid conflicts of interest and the appearance of conflicts between the participant’s duties to the Senate or House and any responsibilities the fellow has to their sponsor, including not giving an undue advantage to them.
+Fellows will avoid conflicts of interest and the appearance of conflicts between their duties to the Senate or House and any responsibilities the fellows have to their sponsors, including not giving an undue advantage to them.

 Accordingly, we have put in place best practices to prevent the possibility of actual or perceived conflicts.

 These policies are subject to change as required by Senate, House, or host committee rules, policies, or guidances.

 Whether or not a fellow decides to create and use social media is that fellow’s own choice.
 Social media includes things such as a personal blog, wiki, online social media network(s), or any other form of online publishing or discussion.
 Fellows will be restricted by the Committee’s social media policies as well as those implemented by POGO.

 All documents and work product generated or obtained during the tenure of the fellowship is the sole property of the host committee.
 None of that work product, or information derived from work product, may be used in any capacity outside of official committee business, including providing it to POGO at any time during or after the fellowship.